Blog

 • Downgrade.

-The regulation applies to the countries from the European Common Aviation Area (ECAA), namely 27 Member States of the European Union, including Guadeloupe, French Guiana, Martinique, Réunion Island, Mayotte, Saint-Martin, the Azores, Madeira and the Canary Islands, as well as Albania, Bosnia and Herzegovina, Iceland, Kosovo, Macedonia, Montenegro, Norway, Serbia, plus Switzerland and the United Kingdom.
+The regulation applies to the countries from the European Common Aviation Area (ECAA), namely 27 Member States of the European Union, including Guadeloupe, French Guiana, Martinique, Réunion Island, Mayotte, Saint-Martin, the Azores, Madeira, and the Canary Islands, as well as Albania, Bosnia and Herzegovina, Iceland, Kosovo, Macedonia, Montenegro, Norway, Serbia, plus Switzerland and the United Kingdom.

 The eligible flights are the ones departing from the ECAA or arriving to the ECAA with an ECAA based operating air carrier, and the compensation amount depends on the distance of the flight and its itinerary.